 The GIGA organised numerous well-received activities surrounding the recent G20 summit.

-The GIGA German Institute of Global and Area Studies made a mark through its activities regarding the German G20 presidency, which reached its high point in July with the G20 summit in Hamburg and lasts through December 2017.
+The German Institute for Global and Area Studies (GIGA) made a mark through its activities regarding the German G20 presidency, which reached its high point in July with the G20 summit in Hamburg and lasts through December 2017.

 A thematic stream of the GIGA Focus, our brief analysis series, on the G20 was launched in March through GIGA Focus Global and the event “Can the G20 Process Save Globalisation?
 From China to Germany to Argentina.”
 Followed by GIGA researchers closely examining the G20’s potential to establish fair practices of globalisation; China–Europe relations; the fight against corruption in Latin America; and efforts towards achieving gender equality in India.
 The series is permanently available on the GIGA website free of charge.